top of page

 I consider BCBA-owned agencies a green flag!
 BCBAs are ethically obligated to abide by the Code of Ethics set forth by the BACB.
 Therefore, the policies they create and enforce should (in a perfect world) align with ethical and effective practices.
 I don't intend to claim that ABA companies not owned by BCBAs are unethical or less likely to provide effective care.
 However, I do believe that an agency owned by a BCBA is more likely to advocate for and train their employees on best practices, with a stronger focus on quality of care, as opposed to increasing revenue.

-This is not an all-exhaustive list.
+This is not an exhaustive list.
 There are so many amazing clinicians out there doing great work in the ABA world.
 Keep advocating for effective and ethical care!

 Comments